bomjkolyadun/directory-hash-lock/README.md

 Returns a Promise that resolves with a string representing the hexadecimal hash of the directory's contents.

-### createLockFile(directoryPath: string, lockFilePath: string, algo: string = 'sha256', patterns: string[] = ['**/*']): Promise<void>
+### createLockFile(directoryPath: string, lockFilePath: string, patterns: string[] = ['**/*'], frozenLockfile: boolean = false): Promise<void>

 Generates a hash of a directory's contents and writes it to a lock file.
+If the `frozenLockfile` parameter is set to `true`, it will not overwrite the existing lock file if its hash differs from the current directory hash.

 - `directoryPath`: The absolute or relative path to the directory.
 - `lockFilePath`: The absolute or relative path to the lock file.
 The lock file will be created if it does not exist.
-- `algo`: The algorithm to be used for hashing.
-Defaults to 'sha256'.
-Other values can be any algorithm supported by Node.js `crypto` module.
 - `patterns`: An array of wildcard patterns to match the files to be included in the hash.
 Defaults to all files (`['**/*']`).
+- `frozenLockfile`: A boolean indicating whether the lock file should be overwritten if the hash differs.
+Defaults to `false`.

 Returns a Promise that resolves when the lock file has been written.